atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial4.md

 ![Enregistrer](./../../screenshots/demo/tutorial4/DisplaySVG.png)

-Then, if you want to add a region, you can see the differents id of your shape in `Zone SVG`.
+Then, if you want to add a region, you can see the different id of your shape in `Zone SVG`.

 ![Enregistrer](./../../screenshots/demo/tutorial4/Region.png)